zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

 ## What are the elements/building blocks needed to implement the tool use design pattern?

-These building blocks allow the AI agent to perform a wide range of task.
+These building blocks allow the AI agent to perform a wide range of tasks.
 Let's look at the key elements needed to implement the Tool Use Design Pattern:

 - **Function/Tool Calling**: This is the primary way to enable LLMs to interact with tools.
 Functions or tools are blocks of reusable code that agents use to carry out tasks.
 These can range from simple functions like a calculator to API calls to third-party services such as stock price lookups or weather forecasts1.